homacs/org.cakelab.blender.io/doc/README.txt

 VIII.
 Create new DNA Lib
 ------------------------
 1. Open org.cakelab.blender.io/export-DNA-lib.xml
+2. Adjust version of Java.Blend in init section (necessary on any changes in org.cakelab.blender.io)
-2. Scroll to target package-all
+3. Scroll to target package-all
-3. Add a new subsection for the new version (copy from previous) and adjust version number and file name.
+4. Add a new subsection for the new version (copy from previous) and adjust version number and file name.
-4. Execute in console (!)
+5. Execute in console (!)
       ant -f export-DNA-lib.xml
-5. (just in case) Review output in content of the new files
+6. (just in case) Review output in content of the new files
 	- JavaBlend-1.1.0-DNA-2.79.jar
 	- JavaBlend-src-1.1.0-DNA-2.79.zip
    in /home/homac/tmp/public_html/projects/JavaBlend/downloads
-6. Create a test project and copy content of JavaBlendViewer except source folder "gen"
-7. Add new library and do a test run
+7. Test demo apps against generated library
 8. Upload new files to cakelab.org:public_html/projects/JavaBlend/downloads